Playwright & Screenwriter

 One-hour Network Television Pilot

-A sports-drama about a female teen-athlete who cracks the male varsity baseball team, with a secret crush on the team’s star shortstop.
-The two hold secrets that upend the status quo of their conservative hometown.
+A sports-drama.
+A female teen-athlete who cracks the male varsity baseball team, has a secret crush

 A ruthless socialite forms an environmental activist group of oddballs to get back at her conservative mayor ex-husband.